 Over the years Ewald had received temporary relief from regular chiropractic adjustments, but the pain would always return.
 He and Gail felt they had nothing to lose by going to America to train as chiropractors.
 They hoped to discover something that had been missed and find a way to identify the source of Ewald’s pain and reverse his worsening condition.

 During their studies in America, they met a retired chiropractor, Dr Richard van Rumpt, who had researched an approach completely different to chiropractic manipulation.
-He talked about listening to the body and using it as a biofeedback mechanism.
-When the Meggersees returned to South Africa they built on his method of reading the body's responses.
+He talked about listening to the body and using it as a bio-feedback mechanism.
+When the Meggersees returned to South Africa they built on his method of reading the body’s responses to tests.

 They began working together on clients and this enabled them to discover how the body automatically reacts to stress in a highly organised way.
 The stored stress occurs as lines of tension in specific directions.
-They also discovered how the sites of body stress are inter-connected.
-This research led to the creation of the technique which was named Body Stress Release.
+They also discovered how the sites of body stress are interconnected.
+This research led to the creation of the technique which they named Body Stress Release.